jli0108/simplex/README.md

 For now, this implementation avoids degeneracy (by using [Bland's rule](https://en.wikipedia.org/wiki/Bland%27s_rule)).
 I might later modify the implementation to choose the entering variable to be the one with the largest coefficient, then resort to Bland's rule after multiple iterations of degeneracy.

-The revised simplex method avoids tableaus but is a bit more difficult to understand.
+The revised simplex method avoids tableaus but is a bit less readable.

 ## Requirements
 This implementation uses Python and requires [numpy](https://numpy.org/install/).